San José State University

 The government and industry were destroyed in the region of Port-au-Prince and it will be a long time before the economy can function again.
 For the people now desperately trying to survive that is of little concern.
 Some have fled to the Dominican Republic.
 The Dominican Republican however do not want a mass migration of Haitians to their country.
 The army of the Dominican Republic will be heavily contolling the border.
 The government of the country of Senegal in African has offered to admit Haitian migrants.
 For many Haitians the major goal for the forseeable future will be migration.

 Haiti is relatively densely populated now with about eight hundred people per square mile.
 This is double what it was in 1970 and triple what it was in 1950.
 The population density of Cuba is only about 250 people per square mile.
 For Mexico it is 140 and for Nicaragua 115.
 For Venezuela it is 81.
-Even the Dominican Republic seems crowded at 540 people compared to Haiti.
+Even the Dominican Republic seems a bit uncrowded at 540 people per square mile compared to Haiti at 800.

 Half of the population of Haiti are under the age of 21.
 And there are not many old people by comparison.
 This is going to make for a highly mobile population for the immediate future; i.e., many young people wanting desperately to find a different place to live.